Sienci-Labs/Resources/gsender/gs-installation.md

 ## Windows Install

-We make sure gSender is perfectly safe to use, so if you see a **security warning** when you download the file, bypass it by selecting “See more” then allow it to continue.
+We make sure gSender is perfectly safe to use, so if you see a **security warning** when you download the file, bypass it by selecting "See more" then allow it to continue.
 If you're still having difficulty, follow the <a href="https://resources.sienci.com/wp-content/uploads/2022/03/gSender-Microsoft-Edge-Browser-Install.pdf" target="_blank" rel="noopener">instructions here</a> or watch the video <a href="https://youtu.be/vvwtIjgMcAM" target="_blank" rel="noopener">here</a> for Microsoft Edge.

 ![](/_images/_gsender/_install/gs_in_windows-download.jpg){.aligncenter .size-medium}